Storrito/storrito.github.io/_posts/2018-10-26-How-to-use-Geotags-in-your-Instagram-Story.md

 Posts with a tagged location result in [79% higher engagement](https://sproutsocial.com/insights/instagram-stats/) than posts without.
 If you are running a business and you are posting an image of one of your products or services, you should always tag your own business location in your posts.
 This way, if a user searches for your business on Instagram, they will see not only your own posted images and video but also those of other users.

-## How to add a geo sticker to your Instagram Story using Storrito
+## How to add a geo location to your Instagram Story using Storrito
 Sign in at [Storrito.com](https://app.storrito.com) to your Storrito account.
 Upload a new file and open your image or video in the editor, or create a new Instagram story from scratch.

 ![How to post](/images/how-to-post/upload.jpg "Upload Screenshot")